WolfgangFranke/ESP32_remote_longterm_logging/README.md

 - add an handler in the ESP32 WebServer to send the log-line buffer after each GET requests from Browser,
 - let the Web Browser automatically send a GET-request every second and let it append the log-lines on the screen,
 - provide a CURL scirpt which requests the log-line buffer every second and writes them into files on your Laptop/PC or Raspi automatically and unsupervised,
-- use the ESP32 SPIFFS to store the used HTML files and the CURL script (don't forget to upload the 'data' files together with your code in the Arduino IDE),
+- use the ESP32 SPIFFS to store the used HTML files and the CURL script (don't forget to upload the 'data folder' files together with your code in the Arduino IDE),
-- access all logging features by just opening the IP address in the Web Browser,
+- access all logging features by just opening the IP address in the Web Browser to open the main web page,
 <br/>

 <img src="doc/ESP32_WebLogger.jpg" width="500">